symfony/symfony-docs/configuration/override_dir_structure.rst

 How to Override Symfony's default Directory Structure
 =====================================================

-Symfony automatically ships with a default directory structure.
-You can override this directory structure to create your own.
-The default directory structure is:
+Symfony applications have the following default directory structure, but you can override it to create your own structure:

 .. code-block:: text